discordjs/guide/guide/miscellaneous/useful-packages.md

 ```

 :::warning
 If the Axios request fails for one or more reasons, it will fire an an uncaught error.
-For this reason, it is recommended that you place Axios requests inside of a "try","catch","finally" sequence to prevent your application from crashing.
+For this reason, it is recommended that you place Axios requests inside of a `try`, `catch` and `finally` sequence to prevent your application from crashing.

 An example of this is below
 :::